-http://dx.doi.org/10.5018/economics-ejournal.ja.2012-41 Abstract A popular interpretation of the Rational Expectations/Efficient Markets hypothesis states that, if the hypothesis holds, then market valuations must follow a random walk.
-This postulate has frequently been criticized on the basis of empirical evidence.
-Yet the assertion itself incurs what we could call 'fallacy of probability diffusion symmetry': although market efficiency does indeed imply that the mean (i.e. 'expected') path must be a random walk, if the probability diffusion process is asymmetric then the observed path will most closely resemble not the mean but the median, which does not necessarily follow a random walk.
-To illustrate the implications, this paper develops an efficient markets model where the median path of Tobin's q ratio displays regular cycles of bubbles and crashes reflecting an agency problem between investors and producers.
-The model is tested against U.S. market data, with results suggesting that such a regular cycle does indeed exist and is statistically significant.
-The aggregate production function in Gracia (Uncertainty and Capacity Constraints: Reconsidering the Aggregate Production Function, 2011) is then put forward to show how financial fluctuations can drive the business cycle by periodically impacting aggregate productivity and, as a consequence, GDP growth.
-JEL E22, E23, E32, G12, G14 Keywords Rational Expectations; efficient markets; financial bubbles; stock markets; booms and crashes; Tobin's q; business cycles; economic rents Correspondence Eduard Gracia, 39 Palace Court, London W2 4LS, United Kingdom; e-mail: eduard.gracia@booz.com ON THE POWER AND WEAKNESS OF RATIONAL EXPECTATIONS:
+Abstract A popular interpretation of the Rational Expectations/Efficient Markets hypothesis states that, if it holds, market valuations must follow a random walk; hence, the hypothesis is frequently criticized on the basis of empirical evidence against such a prediction.
+Yet this reasoning incurs what we could call the 'fallacy of probability diffusion symmetry': although market efficiency does indeed imply that the mean (i.e. 'expected') path must rule out any cyclical or otherwise arbitrage-enabling pattern, if the probability diffusion process is asymmetric the observed path will most closely resemble not the mean but the median, which is not subject to this condition.
+In this context, this paper develops an efficient markets model where the median path of Tobin's q ratio displays regular, periodic cycles of bubbles and crashes reflecting an agency problem between investors and producers.
+The model is tested against U.S. market data, and its results suggest that such a regular cycle does indeed exist and is statistically significant.
+The aggregate production model in Gracia (Uncertainty and Capacity Constraints: Reconsidering the Aggregate Production Function, 2011) is then put forward to show how financial fluctuations can drive the business cycle by periodically impacting aggregate productivity and, as a consequence, GDP growth.

+JEL E22, E23, E32, G12, G14

+Keywords Rational expectations; efficient markets; financial bubbles; stock markets; booms and crashes; Tobin's q; business cycles; economic rents

+Correspondence Eduard Gracia, 39 Palace Court, London W2 4LS, United Kingdom; e-mail: eduard.gracia@booz.com